top of page

 Outdoors

-Hikeabilities takes place completely outdoors.
-Your child gets to ditch screen time to enjoy all that nature has to offer while engaging in therapeutic activities.
+Hikeabilities encourages increased time spent outdoors.
+Your child gets to ditch screen time to enjoy adventurous play while engaging in the sensory experiences that nature has to offer.

 Hiking

-While Hikeabilities is a nature-based therapy program, an emphasis is placed on hiking.
-Your child will build the skills necessary for tackling hiking trails of various difficulty levels based on their abilities.
+Hikeabilities offers an opportunity for your child to engage in hiking.
+They will build the skills necessary for tackling hiking trails of various difficulty levels based on their abilities.

 OT

-Hikeabilities is led by a licensed occupational therapist who will help your child build skills and provide education on strategies and supports in order to promote carry over of those skills across settings.
+Hikeabilities is led by a licensed occupational therapist who will help your child build skills and provide education on strategies and supports to promote carryover across settings.

 Socialization